Intro to Scripting

 Atlus games use scripts to perform various logical procedures.

 I bet you can already picture how this opens tons of doors for modding.
-However, Atlus scripts have already been compiled.
+Scripts found in the game have already been compiled.
 Normally, we wouldn't be able to do much with these files, since they only exist as binaries.

 To answer that, let's go over these proprietary Atlus binary formats.